So, tell us a little about yourself.

 Do you run a Tomb Raider fansite or blog?
 If so, what would you say was your biggest achievement to date?

 Well, yes.
 Yes, I do.
-In fact, you’re staring right at it. ^_^
+In fact, you’re reading it right now. ^_^

-With regards to personal achievements, I’d say my biggest achievement is launching this blog and meeting so many wonderful people from around the world, albeit via Twitter and Facebook (a real-life meet-up is certainly on the cards).
+With regards to personal achievements, I’d say my biggest achievement is launching this blog and meeting so many wonderful people from around the world, albeit via Twitter and Facebook.
 I’m obviously biased but I think that the Tomb Raider fan community is one of the most welcoming, creative, and inspiring fan communities I’ve ever had the pleasure of coming across.
 Part of the reason I’m still blogging today is due to the overwhelming support and positive feedback I’ve received from fans.

 How has Tomb Raider changed your life?

 It’s hard to quantify but I think it’s safe to say my life would certainly be different without Tomb Raider.
-First of all, I wouldn’t be writing this right now or running a fansite.
+First of all, I wouldn’t be writing this right now or running Tomb Raider Horizons.
 Second, I wouldn’t have met so many fantastic people online or spent countless hours playing the games.
 And third, I’d have one less role model in my life.
-Lara’s confidence and bold nature have been an inspiration…even if I’m still painfully shy and socially awkward in real life. 😉
+Lara’s confidence and bold nature have been an inspiration, even if I’m still painfully shy and socially awkward in real life.

 Were you interested in archaeology before discovering Tomb Raider?
 Have the Tomb Raider games and films inspired you to learn more about ancient history?